-- "Exchange Server Requirements" on page 25 - "Mail Routing Requirements" on page 25
+- "Exchange and Exchange Edge Server Requirements" on page 27 - "Mail Routing Requirements" on page 28

-Exchange Server Requirements
+Exchange and Exchange Edge Server Requirements

-This section lists the requirements that your Exchange server must meet so that Gizmo can monitor the workload.
+This section lists the requirements that your Exchange and Exchange Edge servers must meet so that Gizmo can monitor the workload.
+These requirements are applicable to on-premises installations.